What are the Types of Brain Injuries?

 We hear remarkable stories about Scorpion Venom and other new treatments for damaged brains all the time.
 For now, however, an ounce of prevention is still worth a pound of cure.
 So be careful out there.

-Skull fractures often result from when the bone in your head, or skull, fractures. $$$$$So as discussed here, this is similar to cracks in an eggshell.
+Skull fractures often result from when the bone in your head, or skull, fractures.
+As discussed here, this is similar to cracks in an eggshell.
 A skull fracture usually mends itself over time.
 Also, this is often due to injury or damage to the fracture zone.
 And this will typically require surgery to repair the fractured armor.

 Causes of Subdural hematomas are blood clots forming in between your brain tissue and your dura.
 A hematoma can happen in many ways.
 It could arise slowly over a few weeks or days.
 Clinically, this latency makes this "subdural" hematoma.